alexanian/socratic-form-microscopy/_posts/2019-05-05-ending-bailouts-and-recessions-why-the-left-should-care-about-monetary-economics.md

 Holding the deposit-reserve ratio constant, the money supply increases when the deposit-currency ratio increases and decreases when the deposit-currency ratio decreases.
 This is because every dollar in the bank becomes, via the magic of fractional reserve banking, more than a single dollar in the money supply.
 Your deposit remains available to you, but most of it is also lend out to someone else.

 While we cannot in practice hold any ratio constant, there do exist real constraints on the deposit-reserve ratio.
-In the US,[^7].
+In the US, <a href="https://en.wikipedia.org/wiki/Reserve_requirement#United_States">there are laws</a> that require banks above a certain size to keep liquid reserves equal to at least 10% of their deposits.
+Many other countries lack reserve requirements per se, but do require banks to limit how leveraged they become, which acts as a de facto limit on their deposit-reserve ratio[^7].

 It isn't just the government that provides restraints.
 Banks may have internal policies that require them to have lower (safer) deposit-reserve ratios the government demands.